November 13, 2020

 Help!
 My furry friend sheds like crazy!

 If your dog or cat has added an extra layer to your blanket with its hair, wash the weighted blanket or comforter in cold water, like usual.
 Use a lint roller once it’s completely dry.
 This should remove the maximum amount of pet hair without damaging the blanket.

 Some conventional weighted blankets come with a “dry clean only” label but keep in mind that dry cleaning is a process that can be toxic to humans and harmful to our environment.
 We highly recommend opting for a machine washable weighted blanket like our Cotton Napper.
 It’s a healthier option for you and our planet.

-• All Bearaby weighted blankets and comforters are machine washable, ideally in cold or lukewarm water (up to 30°C) on the delicate or permanent-press setting.
+• All Bearaby weighted blankets are machine washable, ideally in cold water on a delicate setting.

 • Nappers are dryer-friendly!
 Tumble dry on low, keeping in mind two cycles might be necessary to dry it completely.
-Be sure never to hang your Napper up so its hand-knit weaves don’t stretch out.
+Best to never line dry your Napper to avoid stretching.